 Inspired by his father’s work, Paddy and his wife Sally, bought the ‘Dún Aengus,’ a 48-seater in 1983, and the first domestic ferry with a passenger license on the west coast.

-Today, all O’Brien children: Susan, Sharon, Cian and Niall, run the business, expanding ferry capacity throughout the years to ensure a safe, comfortable journey for passengers.
-‘An Tonaí’ is long retired but still takes part in the Galway Hooker regattas, keeping the tradition alive!
+Today, the O’Brien family: Susan, Sharon, Cian and Niall, run the business, expanding ferry capacity throughout the years to ensure a safe, comfortable journey for passengers.
+‘An Tonaí’ is long retired but still takes part in the Galway Hooker regattas, keeping the tradition alive.

 Ceol na Farraige - Music of the Sea - Passenger capacity 294 - 37 metre Wavemaster monohull